Compliance Monitoring

 Click on this storymap to learn more about DNR's Compliance Monitoring Program.

-Understanding Statewide Forest Practices Rule Implementation Through Post-Harvest Monitoring
+Understanding Statewide Forest Practices Rule Implementation Through Post-Harvest Data Collection and Monitoring

-The objective of the Washington State Department of Natural Resources’ Compliance Monitoring Program (CMP) is to study whether timber harvest and road construction across all six regions of Washington state are being conducted in compliance with the Forest Practices Rules, and to explore areas that may require improvement via education, training, or updates to rules and WAC guidance.
+The objective of the Washington State Department of Natural Resources’ Compliance Monitoring Program (CMP) is to monitor whether timber harvest and road construction across Washington state are being conducted in compliance with the Forest Practices Rules, and to explore areas that may require improvement via education, training, or updates to rules and guidance.
 The CMP publishes a statistical study of post-harvest evaluations every two years and reports results directly to the public and the Forest Practices Board.

 The Compliance Monitoring Program (CMP) was first described in the 1999 Forest and Fish Report, and the program began collecting data following a pilot study in 2006.
 Our work draws heavily on compliance monitoring studies completed by the Timber Fish and Wildlife Field Implementation Committee during 1991 and 1995, which provide insight into the efficacy of our Forest Practices Rules (see publication TFW-000-98-001).

-Through this research, CMP provides a deeper understanding of how Forest Practices Rules are being implemented, whether Forest Practices Applications (FPAs) are reflective of current harvest behaviors, and devise ways to improve rule compliance through education, training, and proposed updates to rules and board manuals.
+Through this monitoring, CMP provides a deeper understanding of how Forest Practices Rules are being implemented on the ground and devises ways to improve rule compliance through education, training, and proposed updates to rules and board manuals.
 The CMP studies revolve mainly around understanding harvest behaviors near fish-bearing streams, wetlands, and non-fish perennial and seasonal streams.
-CMP also examines road building, maintenance, and abandonment in relation to the potential for sediment delivery into streams and wetlands.
+CMP also examines road building, culvert installations, and abandonment in relation to the potential for sediment delivery into typed waters.

 The CMP maintains close relationships with Timber, Fish, and Wildlife (TFW) stakeholders, as well as with landowners, regulators, consultants, and other state agencies to guide and advise the program.
-The CMP is not a regulatory enforcement process, and all data is uploaded for analysis without identifying markers of landowners.
-CMP works closely with regulatory agencies in the Forest Regulation Division and with regional DNR staff who may pursue enforcement as part of their regional requirements.
-If you are a member of the public looking to reach out with concerns around current forest practices activities, please reach out to your local DNR regional office.
+The CMP is not a regulatory enforcement process, and all data are uploaded for analysis without identifying markers of landowners.
+CMP is not an enforcement program, although we do work closely with regulatory staff in the Forest Practices Program who may pursue enforcement as part of their region requirements.

 Elements